-From 10.0.8, user and group name search results are dependent on a new xref:admin_manual:configuration/server/config_sample_php_parameters.adoc[configuration setting], called 'user.search_min_length' (it is set to 4 by default).
+From 10.0.8, user and group name search results are dependent on a new configuration setting, called user.search_min_length (it is set to 4 by default).
 This setting helps to aid search performance but requires that search terms contain at least the defined number of characters.
 Consequently, search terms shorter than the defined number of characters will not return a list of matches.
-However, they will return an existing user or group with a name of the same length as the search term. ==== After a file or folder has been shared, xref:share-permissions[Share Permissions] can be set on it.
+However, they will return an existing user or group with a name of the same length as the search term.

+After a file or folder has been shared, Share Permissions can be set on it.
 In the image below, you can see that the directory "event-Photos" is shared with the user "pierpont", who can share, edit, create, change, and delete the directory.